arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/QueryProfiler.md

 @endDocuBlock 03_workWithAQL_profileQuerySubquery

 The resulting query profile contains a _SubqueryNode_ which has the runtime of all its children combined.
-Actually I cheated a little, the optimizer would have completely removed the subquery, if I had not deactivated it.
+Actually, we cheated a little.
+The optimizer would have completely removed the subquery, if I had not deactivated it.
 The optimimized version would take longer in the "optimizing plan" stage, but should perform better with a lot of results.

 ## Example: AQL with Aggregation

-Lets try a more advanced example, using a [COLLECT](https://docs.arangodb.com/devel/AQL/Operations/Collect.html) statement.
+Let's try a more advanced example, using a [COLLECT](https://docs.arangodb.com/devel/AQL/Operations/Collect.html) statement.
 Assuming we have a user collection with a city, username and an age value.
 Now lets try a query which gets us all age groups in buckets (0-9, 10-19, 20-29, ...):